bilalElGohary/foss-banner-Improved/README.md

 ## ✨ Features

 - Cycles through iconic FOSS project names in large ASCII art
+- Each banner displays in a random color
 - Lightweight — pure Python, no dependencies
 - Runs in any Unix/Linux terminal
 - Clears the screen between frames for a smooth animation effect